 The biggest difference between the two is equiptment and cost.
 Snorkeling really only requires a mask, snorkel, and flippers - which many resorts provide for free or for a very small fee.
 Diving, on the other hand takes a bit more work.
 Scuba divers use an air tank worn to their back, and breath air from the tank as they delve deeper underwater.
 The use of an air tank during scuba diving requires training and certification.
 Luckily, most resorts offer what are called “resort scuba diving lessons” where they teach guests to dive in the safety of an on property pool.
 Once the guest has completed the class, they can get certification and do small dives.
 You can also take lessons through a dive shop, and sign up for dive trips with them.

-There are two dive operators, some dive shops, and at least 13 different dive sites to choose from.
+You'll find dive services dive services, some dive shops, and at least 13 interesting dive sites in the area.

 |Kenneth's Dive Centre||(869) 465-2670||Downtown Basseterre|